SalmanAjani/AI-Research-Companion/README.md

-# Advanced RAG System
+# AI Research Companion

-An Advanced Retrieval-Augmented Generation (RAG) system that allows users to ask questions about the contents of documents and receive answers based on the information found in them.
+This is an advanced Retrieval-Augmented Generation (RAG) companion that allows users to ask questions about the contents of documents and receive answers based on the information found in them.

 ## What problem does this solve